-Land eligible for wetland reserve easements includes privately held farmed or converted wetland that can be successfully and cost-effectively restored.
+Land eligible for wetland reserve easements includes privately held farmed or converted wetlands that were previously degraded due to agricultural uses and can be successfully and cost-effectively restored.
 NRCS will prioritize applications based the easement’s potential for protecting and enhancing habitat for migratory birds and other wildlife.

 How does it work?

 To enroll land through wetland reserve easements, NRCS enters into purchase agreements with eligible private landowners or Indian tribes that include the right for NRCS to develop and implement a Wetland Reserve Plan of Operations (WRPO).
 This plan will detail practices to help restore, protect and enhance the wetlands functions and values.